What's the craic?

 - 💘 Lisdoonvarna Matchmaking Festival: Looking for love?
 Or just up for some fun?
 1000s descend on the small Clare town each year for music, dancing and, for the lucky few, lurve.
 Lisdoonvarna is Ireland's original matchmaking festival, having run for over 160 years.

 - 🎭 Dublin Fringe: The Fringe pushes artistic boundaries in venues across Dublin during mid-September.
 Choose from dozens of shows, art installations and street performances.

 - 🎨 Clifden Arts Festival: Celebrate local crafts , artists and artisan producers in the heart of Connemara.
 You'll find everything from pottery, to seaweed based cosmetics, to knitwear and paintings in this lively town along the Wild Atlantic Way.
 There are literary events, talks, film screenings and more.

 - 👨🌾 National Ploughing Championship: 'The Ploughin', as pretty much everyone in Ireland refers to this major annual agricultural show, is a celebration of Ireland's rural culture and the people, animals and machines who live the countryside life.
 The Ploughing Championships will be held in Ratheniska, county Laois, in September 2023 and 2024.

 Have we convinced you to tour Ireland in September?

 The great news is that you've got plenty of tours to choose from.

-Here are 2 tours from our stable that we would wholeheartedly recommend as viable September options:
+Here are 2 tours from our stable that we wholeheartedly recommend as superb September options:

 Questions?
 We'd love to hear from you!

 Why not get in contact?
-The best way is by email: email@example.com
+The best way to reach our friendly team is by email: firstname.lastname@example.org